Household bills and costs

 The government's Energy Bills Support Scheme provides a £400 non-repayable discount to eligible households to help with their energy bills over winter 2022 to 2023.

 All households with a domestic electricity connection in England, Scotland and Wales are eligible for the discount.
 You do not need to apply for the discount, and there is no need to contact your energy supplier.
 The discount will be applied to your monthly household electricity bill for six months starting in October 2022.
-Traditional prepayment meter users will get equivalent vouchers to redeem.

 Find out more about the Energy Bills Support Scheme (GOV.UK).